1989 Chinese protests by region: Fuzhou福州

-Hangzhou
+Hangzhou杭州

 Protests in Hangzhou were sporadic until April 27, 1989, the day after the April 26 editorial.
 Another large reaction by Hangzhou students to the central government was after the Yuan Mu dialogue of April 29.

 May 4 saw even larger student demonstrations when around 10,000 students marched demanding liberalization of the press, controls on inflation, and the removal of corrupt officials.
 At the same time, Party members in Hangzhou were explicitly told not to fraternize with the students, including the offering of any food or water like other Hangzhou citizens.

 Demonstrations started again on May 14 with 2,000 people also marching through to May 16 and another 40 beginning a hunger strike in solidarity with students in Beijing.
 By the evening of May 17 the number of hunger strikers grew to several hundred.

 On May 18, officials including Party Committee Secretary Li Zemin (not to be confused with Jiang Zemin) and Governor Shen Zulun visited the hunger strikers and implored them to end their fast.
 The China Daily was reported to have said that around 100,000 people either participated in, or watched, the demonstrations.